 Yes, I prefer it chunky, but I often blend it when I think a creamy texture fits our menu better.

-When mixing a potato soup with an immersion blender, please don’t overdo it, or the soup will turn gluey.
+When mixing potato soup with an immersion blender, please don’t overdo it, or the soup will turn gluey.

-You can also mash it with a potato masher; it won’t be either chunky or creamy, something in between.
+You can also mash it with a potato masher; it won’t be either chunky or creamy, but something in between.

 You can make an easy 4-ingredient potato soup with other vegetables instead of leeks.
-Try peas, broccoli, swede, pumpkin, carrot.
+Try peas, broccoli, swede, pumpkin, and carrot.